prbpedro/dotnetcoreidentityserverjwtissuer/README.md

-# ASPNetCore - IdentityServer4 + JWT Token Issuer
+# ASPNetCore - IdentityServer4 + WEB-API JWT Token Issuer

 The IdentityServer4 is a Framework for OpenID and OAuth 2.0 connection to ASP.NET Core 2.2.